-Extroverted writers are often described as being "outgoing."
-They tend to be very ex5pressive and enjoy talking about their ideas.
-They're better at networking and building relationships as self-publishers.
+Extroverted writers are often described as being “outgoing.”
+They tend to be very expressive and enjoy talking about their ideas.
+They’re better at networking and building relationships as self-publishers.

 When it comes to writing, extroverts often prefer to brainstorm with others and get feedback from readers.
 They’re also more likely to take risks, experiment with new genres, and push the envelope.

 Introverted writers, on the other hand, are often more reflective.
 They prefer to spend time alone, thinking about their ideas before putting them into words.
 They’re also more likely to stick to one genre or style of writing.

 When getting feedback, introverts often prefer to work with a small group of trusted readers or professional editors.
 And while they may not take as many risks as extroverted writers, they’re usually more careful and thoughtful in their approach.

 Both introverted and extroverted writers have a lot to offer the world of writing.
 Each type brings unique strengths and perspectives to the table.

 So, which one are you?
 If unsure, here are a few questions:

 - Do you prefer to write in solitude or with others?